omnilaboratory/obd/docs/bug-bounty-program.md

 	* application contracts

  * `JS SDK`: [JS SDK](https://omnilaboratory.github.io/obd/#/js-sdk) is for light client that interacts with local/remote obd node.
- * `LND plugin`: [LND plugin](https://github.com/omnilaboratory/lnd) runs obd as a plugin for lnd, and adds interfaces to lnd grpc package to operate obd channel.
+ * `LND Bridge`: [LND bridge](https://github.com/omnilaboratory/lnd) runs obd as a plugin for lnd, and adds interfaces to lnd grpc package that enpowers lnd apps to operate obd channel.

 <!--